Dre Campbell Farm

 20. Eucalyptus Oil

-Focus the spray on areas where ticks are likely to be found, like doorways, windows, and baseboards.
-They dislike the scent of it.
+Focus the spray on areas where ticks are likely found, like doorways, windows, and baseboards.
+They dislike its scent.

 21. NemAttack™ and NemaSeek™ Nematodes